quacksouls/bitburner/doc/guide/program.md

 Raising your reputation within a faction would satisfy one of two criteria that govern whether you can purchase items from the faction's shop.
-Apart from the faction requirement, most items in a faction's shop cost a massive amount of money.
+Apart from the reputation requirement, most items in a faction's shop cost a massive amount of money.

 Each faction and company offers various types of work.
 Faction work is divided